WellthCare

 When evaluating any new healthcare benefit, including a Health-to-Wealth operating system, look for these markers of strong privacy protection:

-• Compliance certifications: The provider should adhere to HIPAA, ERISA, and ACA requirements, with clear compliance records.
+• Compliance certifications: The provider should adhere to HIPAA, ERISA, and ACA requirements, with clear records of compliance.

 • Transparent data use: The system should tell you exactly how your health actions (like scans or medication adherence) are used—for incentives, plan improvement, or research—and always with your consent.